smitpi/PSGalleryReport/psgallery-authors.md

 + **UncommonSense.AirTable 0.0.2**  - PowerShell wrapper module for the AirTable API [*10/02/2019 10:16:32*]
 + **[UncommonSense.CBreeze.Automation 1.1.1.4](https://github.com/jhoek/UncommonSense.CBreeze)**  - PowerShell API for the Dynamics NAV object text format [*04/23/2019 08:18:13*]
 + **[UncommonSense.Nav.Utils 1.0.6](https://github.com/jhoek/UncommonSense.Nav.Utils)**  - PowerShell utility cmdlets for Microsoft Dynamics NAV [*03/29/2019 12:27:39*]
++ **[UncommonSense.Nav.ObjectIDReservations 1.0.5](https://github.com/jhoek/UncommonSense.Nav.ObjectIDReservations)**  - Cmdlets for maintaining a list of reserved object IDs in a (decentralised) Microsoft Dynamics NAV development team. [*03/18/2019 07:50:40*]
 + **UncommonSense.PowerShell.Formatting 1.0**  - Module for defining PowerShell formatting data. [*02/02/2019 10:43:28*]
 + **[UncommonSense.PowerShell.Utils 1.0.6](https://github.com/jhoek/UncommonSense.PowerShell.Utils)**  - PowerShell utility cmdlets [*11/30/2018 05:46:28*]
 + **[UncommonSense.Powershell.Documentation 0.0.2](https://github.com/jhoek/UncommonSense.PowerShell.Documentation)**  - PowerShell module for converting PowerShell help information to MarkDown [*03/31/2018 12:41:24*]
 + **[UncommonSense.PowerShell.TypeData 1.2.1.40](https://github.com/jhoek/UncommonSense.PowerShell.TypeData)**  - PowerShell module to help build PowerShell type extension files [*03/08/2018 20:32:33*]

+## Michael Haken

++ **[BAMCIS.Crypto 1.0.1](https://github.com/bamcisnetworks/BAMCIS.Crypto)**  - Provides cmdlets to convert PEM formats to usable .NET crypto service provider objects. [*04/17/2020 14:31:45*]
++ **[HDFS 1.0.1](https://github.com/bamcis-io/HDFS)**  - This PowerShell module provides a wrapper for the Hadoop File System REST API (webhdfs). [*03/10/2020 17:00:40*]
++ **[GoogleOAuth2 1.0.1.0](https://github.com/bamcisnetworks/GoogleOAuth2)**  - Provides cmdlets that are used to retrieve Google OAuth2 tokens for OAuth2 cloud identities and service accounts. [*11/15/2019 18:08:01*]
++ **[AwsUtilities 1.0.6.3](https://github.com/bamcis-io/AwsUtilities)**  - Supplemental AWS cmdlets to help automate common tasks. [*10/09/2019 15:26:09*]
++ **[BAMCIS.FileIO 1.1.0.0](https://github.com/bamcis-io/BAMCIS.FileIO)**  - This module contains PowerShell cmdlets to automate complex file and directory operations. [*02/24/2019 05:23:12*]
++ **[AWSPriceList 1.0.1](https://github.com/bamcis-io/AWSPriceList)**  - Supplemental AWS Price List API cmdlets. [*01/16/2019 17:50:45*]
++ **[CloudEndure 1.2.1.1](https://github.com/bamcisnetworks/CloudEndure)**  - A wrapper for the CloudEndure migration/DR tool APIs. [*12/06/2018 05:41:51*]
++ **[BAMCIS.Common 1.0.4.0](https://github.com/bamcisnetworks/BAMCIS.Common)**  - A core set of common PowerShell cmdlets used across a number of modules or on their own in common scripts. [*12/06/2018 05:40:49*]
++ **[BAMCIS.UserAccounts 1.0.1](https://github.com/bamcis-io/BAMCIS.UserAccounts)**  - Provides cmdlets to interact with local and domain user accounts, groups, and profiles. [*08/22/2018 14:10:35*]
++ **[GoogleAdminDirectory 1.0.0.0](https://github.com/bamcisnetworks/GoogleAdminDirectory)**  - Provides cmdlets to interact with the Google Admin SDK Directory API. [*02/20/2018 18:27:43*]
++ **[BAMCIS.DynamicParam 1.0.0.0](https://github.com/bamcisnetworks/BAMCIS.DynamicParams)**  - Provides cmdlets to create dynamic parameters in PowerShell cmdlets. [*02/06/2018 15:29:29*]
++ **[BAMCIS.Base64 1.0.0.0](https://github.com/bamcisnetworks/BAMCIS.Base64)**  - Provides PowerShell cmdlets to do base64 encoding and decoding. [*01/28/2018 01:33:10*]
++ **[ASN.1 1.0.0.5](https://github.com/bamcisnetworks/ASN1)**  - Provides cmdlets to parse data structures in ASN.1 encoding with just PowerShell. [*01/26/2018 18:15:59*]
++ **[BAMCIS.OffensiveSecurity 1.0.1.3](https://github.com/bamcisnetworks/BAMCIS.OffensiveSecurity)**  - Provides security focused PowerShell cmdlets to conduct security testing and forensics. [*01/25/2018 20:19:38*]
++ **[BAMCIS.ByteArrays 1.0.2.1](https://github.com/bamcisnetworks/BAMCIS.ByteArrays)**  - Contains cmdlets to help manipulate byte arrays. [*01/23/2018 04:51:39*]
++ **[BAMCIS.CredentialManager 1.0.0.0](https://github.com/bamcisnetworks/BAMCIS.CredentialManager)**  - Provides a PowerShell wrapper around the Windows Credential Manager Win32 APIs. [*01/03/2018 16:34:27*]
++ **[BAMCIS.Networking 1.0.0.1](https://github.com/bamcisnetworks/BAMCIS.Networking)**  - This module contains PowerShell cmdlets that conduct network operations. [*10/27/2017 15:15:27*]
++ **[BAMCIS.TokenManipulation 1.0.0.1](https://github.com/bamcisnetworks/BAMCIS.TokenManipulation)**  - Provides PowerShell cmdlets to view and modify the token assigned to a user including their group membership and privileges. [*10/26/2017 17:14:34*]
++ **[BAMCIS.Logging 1.0.0.2](https://github.com/bamcisnetworks/BAMCIS.Logging)**  - Contains functions to simplify logging inside PowerShell cmdlets. [*10/26/2017 17:07:57*]
++ **[HostUtilities 1.1.3.1](https://github.com/bamcisnetworks/HostUtilities)**  - A collection of utilities to help automate administration tasks on a local host. [*10/24/2017 19:30:58*]
++ **[InfobloxGrid 2.0.0.3](https://github.com/bamcisnetworks/InfobloxGrid)**  - Providers a wrapper around the Infoblox WAPI.
+The current SDK supports objects up to version 2.0 of the WAPI, although the PowerShell cmdlets can be used with WAPI versions above 2.0.
+Extensible attributes on objects are not currently supported. [*08/23/2017 03:26:02*]
++ **[ActiveDirectoryTools 2.0.0.9](https://github.com/bamcisnetworks/ActiveDirectoryTools)**  - Custom tools for automating Active Directory management and setup.
+I've put these together to consolidate a number of scripts I regularly used. [*08/07/2017 14:58:27*]
++ **[ESENT 1.0.0.1](https://github.com/bamcisnetworks/ESENT)**  - Provides PowerShell cmdlets to use with the built-in Extensible Storage Engine (ESE) aka JET Blue.
+The module utilizes the ManagedESENT .NET library and provides read-only access to existing ESENT databases. [*06/27/2017 19:09:53*]
++ **[SqlStig 0.1.0.2](https://github.com/bamcisnetworks/SqlStig)**  - Configures all of the settings required by the SQL 2014 Draft STIG excluding the Logon Trigger requirement (I find this to essentially break everytime) and TDE.

+Run both the Set-SQLInstanceStigItems and Set-SQLDatabaseStigItems to completely STIG the Instance.
+Requires some prior setup for SQL Agent Operators and Windows and/or Local Groups. [*03/04/2017 04:36:40*]
++ **[InstallExchange 1.0.0.9](https://github.com/bamcisnetworks/InstallExchange)**  - This module automates the installation of Exchange 2013 or 2016 including retrieving installation media, installing prerequisites, and post configuration tasks.

+To get started, download and unpack the Exchange 2013 or 2016 installation media to a directory on the server (which should be domain joined already) or use the Get-ExchangeInstallationMedia cmdlet.
+This will be the SourceDirectory parameter for Install-Exchange.

+Then run the Install-Exchange cmdlet with the necessary parameters. [*03/04/2017 04:24:01*]
++ **[ESAE 0.0.0.22](https://github.com/bamcisnetworks/ESAE)**  - Builds a secure ESAE Forest from which to manage other AD Forests.
+Can also be used to build a standalone secure forest.
+Includes all DISA STIGs as GPOs for Windows 8.1, Server 2012 R2, and more. [*03/03/2017 20:22:36*]
++ **[ActiveDirectoryStig 1.0.0.9](https://github.com/bamcisnetworks/ActiveDirectoryStig)**  - Contains functions to set Active Directory STIG requirements that are not configurable through a GPO. [*03/03/2017 16:46:28*]
++ **[DnsStig 1.0.0.9](https://github.com/bamcisnetworks/DnsStig)**  - Automates completing the Windows Server 2012 DNS STIG.
+Does not include DNSSEC related checks. [*03/03/2017 15:38:26*]
++ **[AssetInventory 1.0.1.6](https://github.com/bamcisnetworks/AssetInventory)**  - Collects asset information including software inventory, windows updates, and system information. [*01/19/2017 03:14:25*]
++ **[Hyper-VAdministration 1.0.0.1](https://github.com/bamcisnetworks/Hyper-VAdministration)**  - Performs automated tasks to help in the administration of Hyper-V environments. [*01/03/2017 17:16:25*]
++ **DISA_STIG 1.0.0.2**  - Converts DISA STIG xccdf and zip files to usable objects and makes comparisons of STIGs for easy updates to GPOs. [*11/26/2015 14:56:24*]

 ## Jeff Hicks